Integrating quantum groups over surfaces: Factorization homology

 \subsection{Pointed Structure}

-An important additional feature of factorization homology is that it is a \emph{pointed} theory: the invariant assigned to an $n$-manifold $M$ by an $E_n$-algebra comes equipped with a canonical morphism from the unit of the target category $\cC$. namely, let $\emptyset$ be the empty manifold.
+An important additional feature of factorization homology is that it is a \emph{pointed} theory: the invariant assigned to an $n$-manifold $M$ by an $E_n$-algebra comes equipped with a canonical $E_0$-structure, i.e. a morphism from the unit of the target category $\cC$, constructed as follows.
+Let $\emptyset$ be the empty manifold.
 As $\emptyset$ is the unit for the disjoint union, we have $\int_\emptyset\cA = \un_{\cC}$.
-Moreover, $\emptyset$ is an initial object in $Mfld_2^{or/fr}$; for any manifold $M$, there is a unique embedding:
+Moreover, $\emptyset$ is an initial object in $\operatorname{Mfld}^2_{or/fr}$; for any manifold $M$, there is a unique embedding:

 Its image through factorization homology provides a distinguished morphism